SankethBK/diaryvault/README.md

 #### 3. Notes

 Notes folder has the logic for CRUD operations for notes.
-Flutter quill is used as rich text editor
+FlutterQuill is used as rich text editor.

-This is the schema of the notes entity
+This is the schema of the notes entity:
 ```
 Notes {
   final String id;